U.S. class action over bitcoin losses names Mizuho as defendant

-One of Japan's largest lenders, Mizuho Bank Ltd, has became ensnared in the U.S. legal fallout from the collapse Mt.
-Gox, the leading bitcoin exchange that lost more than $400 million (240 million pounds) of customers' digital currency.
+March 14 One of Japan's largest lenders, Mizuho Bank Ltd, has became ensnared in the U.S. legal fallout from the collapse Mt.
+Gox, the leading bitcoin exchange that lost more than $400 million of customers' digital currency.

 The Japanese bank was added as a defendant on Friday to an existing lawsuit against Mt.
 Gox for allegedly aiding in a fraud by providing banking services to the exchange.